RichardDooling/Entertainment_Law/Representation/Representation.md

 That 2005 agreement contained an option clause, similar to option clauses found in many publishing agreements, in effect giving the publisher the right of "first look" at the author's next work:

-> [T]he Author hereby grants to the Publisher the exclusive right and option to publish . . . her next book-length work of fiction . . . .
-The Publisher shall have a period of thirty (30) days after receipt by the Publisher of the notification from the Author or her agent of the Author's desire to commence negotiation concerning such next book-length work of fiction within which to notify the Author whether it desires to publish such work and to negotiate the terms and conditions of such publication.
+> [T]he Author hereby grants to the Publisher the exclusive right and option to publish &hellip; her next book-length work of fiction.&hellip; The Publisher shall have a period of thirty (30) days after receipt by the Publisher of the notification from the Author or her agent of the Author's desire to commence negotiation concerning such next book-length work of fiction within which to notify the Author whether it desires to publish such work and to negotiate the terms and conditions of such publication.

 The 2005 Penguin agreement also contained an agency commission clause, providing that:

-> The Author hereby appoints [PLA] irrevocably as the Agent in all matters pertaining to or arising from this Agreement . . . .
-Such Agent is hereby fully empowered to act on behalf of the Author in all matters in any way arising out of this Agreement . . . .
-All sums of money due the Author under this Agreement shall be paid to and in the name of said Agent . . . .
-The Author does also irrevocably assign and transfer to [PLA], as an agency coupled with an interest, and [PLA] shall retain a sum equal to fifteen percent (15%) of all gross monies due and payable to the account of the Author under this Agreement.
+> The Author hereby appoints [PLA] irrevocably as the Agent in all matters pertaining to or arising from this Agreement.&hellip; Such Agent is hereby fully empowered to act on behalf of the Author in all matters in any way arising out of this Agreement.&hellip; All sums of money due the Author under this Agreement shall be paid to and in the name of said Agent.&hellip; The Author does also irrevocably assign and transfer to [PLA], as an agency coupled with an interest, and [PLA] shall retain a sum equal to fifteen percent (15%) of all gross monies due and payable to the account of the Author under this Agreement.

 In or about May 2007, Grimes notified PLA that she would no longer be using PLA as her literary agent and retained a new representative.